If you’re considering a copper IUD, you likely have questions. Here’s everything you need to know about this birth control method.

-The copper IUD is a long lasting, nonhormonal birth control that gets placed into the uterus by a doctor, explains Kecia Gaither, MD, MPH, FACOG, double board certified in OB-GYN and maternal fetal medicine and the director of perinatal services at NYC Health + Hospitals/Lincoln.
+The copper IUD is a long lasting, nonhormonal birth control placed into the uterus by a doctor, explains Kecia Gaither, MD, MPH, FACOG, double board certified in OB-GYN and maternal fetal medicine and the director of perinatal services at NYC Health + Hospitals/Lincoln.

 The copper stops sperm from meeting an egg in a few different ways, says Felice Gersh, MD, author of “PCOS SOS: A Gynecologist’s Lifeline to Naturally Restore Your Rhythms, Hormones, and Happiness.”

-“What it comes down to is that copper creates a toxic environment for the sperm,” says Gersh.
+“What it comes down to is that copper creates a toxic environment for the sperm,” says Dr. Gersh.

 The copper releases copper ions locally, which changes the lining of the uterus and the makeup of the cervical mucus, she says.
 Both of which make the environment less hospitable to the little swimmers.